 Ironically, it was most likely my focus on superconductors that made me miss an important point.

 Superconductivity is one of those effects that can be described as quantum physics emerging at a macroscopic scale – there is a ‘giant wave function’ comprising many particles, similar to infamous Bose-Einstein condensation.
-(I am indulging on sloppy terminology here.
-The giant wave function has been proposed by Ginzburg and Landau as a phenomenological explanation of superconductivity, and Bardeen, Cooper and Schrieffer finally formulated a full ‘microscopic’ theory.)What’s the irony?
-In condensed matter physics you are investigating the interactions of many (many, many) particles.
-That’s why I was under the impression that advanced theories in quantum physics are basically the theories applied to single particles plus some way of doing statistics on them.
-I was not familiar with the term Quantum Field Theory, but back then or in my personal condensed matter corner of the world this was called Quantum Statistics or Second Quantization.
+I am indulging on sloppy terminology here.
+The giant wave function has been proposed by Ginzburg and Landau as a phenomenological explanation of superconductivity, and Bardeen, Cooper and Schrieffer finally formulated a full ‘microscopic’ theory.
+If there is a probability for one particle to be in a certain place, overlapping many of those probability waves results in a simple distribution – representing how many particles are in a particular place.

 Until very recently, when the discussions on the Higgs boson etc. rekindled my interest in fundamentals of physics, I was indeed clueless and unable to connect ‘Quantum Statistics’ with the Standard Model in particle physics and basically anything related to single particles.